 Research

-Selected work
+Selected work in progress

 Tracing the Origins of the Gender Gap in Policy Preferences: The Case of the Irish Marriage Bar